Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 If you're enrolled in both programs, Medi-Cal and Medicare work together to coordinate coverage and provide care.

-• Medi-Cal wraps around Medicare coverage, helping to pay for Medicare premiums, copayments and deductibles.
+• Medi-Cal could help to pay for Medicare premiums, copayments and deductibles.

 • Medi-Cal also provides extra benefits beyond what's usually included with Medicare Parts A and B, covering prescription drugs, dental, vision care, extended stays in skilled nursing facilities and long-term care in nursing homes.